Frosti385/Programmierprojekt/README.md

 ## Project Management

 The project is implemented in three sprints.
 Management is carried out via Jira.
-The link can be found in the Documentation handed out.
+TODO: Put link here

 ## Access via Frontend

-The frontend of this application is available via the given URL in the Documentation provided separately.
+The frontend of this application is available via
+TODO

 ## Deployment